Published On: Mar 04 2013 11:57:04 AM CSTUpdated On: Mar 06 2015 01:00:00 AM CST

 1975: On the late-night television show "Good Night America," the Zapruder film showing the 1963 assassination of President John F. Kennedy is shown in motion to a national TV audience for the first time ever.

-1972: Shaquille O'Neal, who won four NBA titles, three NBA Finals MVP honors, one NBA MVP award and the 1993 NBA Rookie of the Year Award in his 19-year career, is born in Newark, N.J.
+1972: Shaquille O'Neal, who won four NBA titles, three NBA Finals MVP honors, one NBA MVP award and the 1993 NBA Rookie of the Year Award in his 19-year career, is born in Newark, New Jersey.
 O'Neal played mostly for the Orlando Magic, Los Angeles Lakers and Miami Heat, but also spent a year each with Phoenix Suns, Cleveland Cavaliers and Boston Celtics.

-1967: Actress Connie Britton, best known for her TV roles in "Spin City," "Friday Night Lights," "American Horror Story" and "Nashville," is born in Boston, Mass.
+1967: Actress Connie Britton, best known for her TV roles in "Spin City," "Friday Night Lights," "American Horror Story" and "Nashville," is born in Boston, Massachusetts.
 Her roles have earned her four Emmy nominations and one Golden Globe nomination.

-1965: American actress Margaret Dumont, best known for being the comic foil to Groucho Marx in seven of the Marx Brothers' films, dies of a heart attack at the age of 82 in Hollywood, Calif.
-In the movies "The Cocoanuts," "Animal Crackers," "Duck Soup," "A Night at the Opera," "A Day at the Races," "At the Circus" and "The Big Store," Dumont played wealthy high-society, posh-voiced widows whom Groucho's character alternately insulted and romanced for his money.
+1965: American actress Margaret Dumont, best known for being the comic foil to Groucho Marx in seven of the Marx Brothers' films, dies of a heart attack at the age of 82 in Hollywood, California.
+In the movies "The Cocoanuts," "Animal Crackers," "Duck Soup," "A Night at the Opera," "A Day at the Races," "At the Circus" and "The Big Store," Dumont played wealthy high-society, posh-voiced widows whom Groucho's character alternately insulted and romanced for money.

 1964: The Nation of Islam's Elijah Muhammad officially gives boxing champion Cassius Clay the name Muhammad Ali.